atilasantos/iac-terraform-remessa-online-poc/README.md

 ```

 ## Terraform files
-This repository is responsible for provisioning the aimed infrastructure, however it uses a modulerized structure provided by another [repository](https://github.com/atilasantos/iac-terraform-modules-remessa-online-poc.git) also written by me, in this section i'll go over the files which belongs to this repo.
+This repository is responsible for provisioning the aimed infrastructure, however it uses a modularized structure provided by another [repository](https://github.com/atilasantos/iac-terraform-modules-remessa-online-poc.git) also written by me, in this section i'll go over the files which belongs to this repo.
 -  [backend.tf](https://github.com/atilasantos/iac-terraform-remessa-online-poc/blob/main/backend.tf): Define a remote versioned backend using S3 bucket service.
 The S3 bucket must be created before initializing terraform.
 - [main.tf](https://github.com/atilasantos/iac-terraform-remessa-online-poc/blob/main/main.tf): Define how to create the cluster by providing the required variables from all the necessary modules.
 - [mainvars.tf](https://github.com/atilasantos/iac-terraform-remessa-online-poc/blob/main/mainvars.tf): Define 'global' variables used by terraform.